0xmilk/pycall_from_julia/README.md

 # Call Python from Julia

-An Example how to run own Python script from Julia using the [PyCall.jl](https://github.com/stevengj/PyCall.jl)-Package
+An example how to run own Python script from Julia using the [PyCall.jl](https://github.com/stevengj/PyCall.jl)-package